electron/governance/wg-community-safety/slack-access.md

 ## Owners

-All members of the Administritive Working Group shall be granted the "Owner" role in Slack.
+All members of the Administrative Working Group shall be granted the "Owner" role in Slack.

 ## Admins